 Most travelers choose to buy a prepaid SIM card for their trip to Peru.
 This allows you to make and receive phone calls as well as send messages and use internet data without needing to sign a long-term contract.
 Simply “recharge” your card when it’s running low and you’re good to go.

-You will need to bring your passport and any extra documentation solicited to purchase a prepaid SIM card in one of these stores.
-Their locations are notoriously busy so be prepared to wait.
+To sign-up, you will need to bring your passport and any extra documentation solicited to purchase a prepaid SIM card in one of their official stores.
+Their locations are notoriously busy so be prepared to wait around an hour and their staff do not speak English.
 Note, at times – depending on the sales consultants – they may ask for proof of address, which can be problematic if you’re a traveler in Peru.
 However, they don’t ask for this all the time.

-Prices for SIM cards in Peru are generally around S/15 (under $5).
+Prices for SIM cards in Peru are generally around S/15 (under $5) and the plans vary based on how much data you need.
 Make you also purchase phone credit for the SIM card at the same time so that you are able to make calls right away.
-The cost of SIM cards and phone credit will vary depending on the service provider.
+The cost of SIM cards and phone credit will vary depending on the service provider and amounts.
 Make sure you also inquire about using texts or WhatsApp messages with your SIM card, since these occasionally carry different prices.

 This should be everything you need to know about buying and setting up your Peru sim card.
 You’ll now be able to communicate with your family and friends back home with ease.
 If you have any other questions regarding planning your Peru trip, do not hesitate to contact us.
 To find out all you need to know about Taxis in Peru, look no further!